Analyzing Mission Produce (NASDAQ:AVO) & Agrify (NASDAQ:AGFY)

-Mission Produce (NASDAQ:AVO) and Agrify (NASDAQ:AGFY) are both small-cap consumer staples companies, but which is the superior business?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, earnings, risk, institutional ownership, profitability and dividends.
+Mission Produce (NASDAQ:AVO) and Agrify (NASDAQ:AGFY) are both small-cap consumer staples companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, valuation, risk, dividends, institutional ownership and profitability.

 This table compares Mission Produce and Agrify’s net margins, return on equity and return on assets.